 cold front and warm front

-Most of Earth's weather (clouds and precipitation) outside of the deep tropics occurs along or near fronts as part of extratropical cyclone systems.
-Interestingly, the Earth’s rotation is very important to the formation of fronts.
-The rotation of the Earth causes the wind that would normally flow directly from one air mass to another to, instead, flow between the air masses.
+The Earth’s rotation is very important to the formation of fronts.
+The rotation of the Earth causes the wind that would normally flow directly from one air mass to another to, instead, flow around the air masses.
 This helps maintain the air masses’ identity, as well as the “front” between the airmasses.

 Interesting facts: